TEParsons/psychopy-monkeys/docs_src/builder/components/SliderMonkeyComponent.rst

     - condition

 Start
-    When does the component start?
+    When does the Component start?

 Stop
-    When does the component end? (blank is endless)
+    When does the Component end? (blank is endless)

 Expected start (s)
     (Optional) expected start (s), purely for representing in the timeline